-The Costa del Sol or “Sun Coast” is the popular strip of coastline and part of the Málaga Province located on the southern coast of Spain.
+The Costa del Sol or “Sun Coast” is a popular strip of coastline and part of the Málaga Province.
+This tourist hot spot lies on the southern coast of Spain.

 The Costa del Sol, Southern Spain

 This part of Spain is rich in history and culture with a Roman and Arab influence still visible in many areas.
 Many Roman remains have been discovered here.
 Many are now restored for the rest of the world to appreciate.

 Much of the south of Spain was under Muslim Arab rule for over 750 years.
 This particular area has retained a lot of that culture and in some ways integrated it.
 There are many well preserved Arab buildings all along the southern coastline.
 Some are considered among the best tourist attractions in Spain.
 A few examples would be the Alcazaba in Malaga and La Alambra in Granada.